Ayushcodes9/demo-repo/README.md

 # demo-repo
-this is my first repository . using github for the first time. author - ayush rawat
+this is my first repository . using github for the first time.<br>
+author - ayush rawat